How to make sure your article is found when you are writing it

 Sometimes, rather than writing a new article from scratch it can pay to write an updated version of that golden article where say the law or commercial practices have moved on and link to it from the original article, or you can very, very carefully (to avoid the reverse alchemy of turning gold to lead), rewrite that article at its original location.

-Another way to reduce the time and effort involved in writing is to get an initial outline for your topic from generative AI’s like OpenAI’s ChatGPT or Google Bard.
+Another way to reduce the time and effort involved in writing is to get an initial outline for your topic from generative AI’s like OpenAI’s ChatGPT or Google Gemini.

 Generative AI is prone to ‘hallucination’ (making up facts) so don’t rely on the content without carefully checking it, and secondly generative AI’s derive the text from what is already out there on the web – so you will need to add your own perspective to the outline to differentiate yourself as an author and perform well in search.

-The more detail in your instructions (‘prompt’) the better e.g. some basics are
+The more detail in your instructions (‘prompt’) the better e.g. some basics for writing legal articles are

 1. the jurisdiction